maverickkhan/showwcase-express-backend-assignment/README.md

 - Make sure to run the necessary database migrations and keep the database schema up-to-date.

-Thank you for checking out our project!
-If you have any questions or issues, please feel free to reach out to us.
+Thank you for checking out my work!
+If you have any questions or issues, please feel free to reach out to me!
 Happy coding!